Boomaa23/Note2JPG/quickstart.md

 Ensure the account has editing access.
 If you used a personal account for both, disregard this.

 ## Usage
-If everything is set up correctly, the application should work after just double-clicking `Note2JPG.cmd`.
+If everything is set up correctly, the application should work after just double-clicking `Note2JPG.jar`.
-Note that there will be no display if you launch the `Note2JPG.jar` file directly.

 Do not type into the terminal that appears unless you are prompted.
 Answer with the numbers only, not names associated with them.
 Prompts should be:
 - Which class are you uploading to?